 History

-In 1962 Paul Hough submitted a patent for the Hough transform which in geometric terms described how a set of collinear points could be represented in a transformed space by a “knot” or point of intersection.
-In 1969 Azriel Rosenfeld presented a way of using a computer array to represent the transform space with counters so that many collinear points will result in high values or the bins.
-In 1972 Richard Duda and Peter Hart published “Use of the Hough Transformation to Detect Lines and Curves in Pictures” which gave the modern mathematical basis and implementation of the Hough transform as it is commonly thought of today.
-Currently the Hough transform is used in nearly all fields of computer vision analysis.
+In 1962, Paul Hough submitted a patent for the Hough transform which in geometric terms described how a set of collinear points could be represented in a transformed space by a “knot” or point of intersection.
+In 1969, Azriel Rosenfeld presented a way of using a computer array to represent the transform space with counters, so that many collinear points will result in high values or the memory locations represented by rho-theta (the bins).
+Richard Duda and Peter Hart published “Use of the Hough Transformation to Detect Lines and Curves in Pictures” in 1972, which gave the modern mathematical basis and implementation of the Hough transform as it is commonly thought of today.
+Currently, the Hough transform is used in nearly all fields of computer vision analysis.

 Alternate Origin for Hough Transform